Link2004tw/quantum-energy-contracts/README.md

 - **Security**: Uses OpenZeppelin’s Ownable, Pausable, and ReentrancyGuard to protect against unauthorized access and reentrancy attacks.
 - **Refund Mechanism**: Supports overpayment refunds via `withdrawRefunds` with `nonReentrant`.
 - **Gas Estimation**: Offers real-time gas cost estimates for commit and reveal purchases via the `/buySolar` UI, using `utils/contract.js`.
-- **Visual Documentation**: Includes Mermaid diagrams in `docs/diagrams/` and screenshots in `./screenshots/buisnessDemo` for contract and frontend flows.
+- **Visual Documentation**: Includes Mermaid diagrams in `docs/diagrams/` and screenshots in `./screenshots/buisnessDemo`, `./screenshots/technicalDemo`, and `./screenshots/adminDemo` for contract and frontend flows.

 ## Goals